marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 % Hosting a static site with Docker, Traefik v2, SSL, and cron
 # hosting a static site with docker, traefik v2, ssl, and cron

-For clarity, this is how I host [this website](https://maren.hup.is).

 I hope this post might be helpful for someone using Traefik for the first time, someone moving from Traefik v1 to v2, or someone who's getting familiar with docker compose.

 ## my use case and constraints